leonardr/botfriend/README.md

 Postcards](https://github.com/leonardr/botfriend/tree/master/sample-bots/postcards)
 and [Deathbot
 3000](https://github.com/leonardr/botfriend/tree/master/sample-bots/roller-derby)
 are examples.
-These bots can only post from a backlog or from prescheduled posts.
-Since they start out with nothing scheduled, they have nothing to post.
+These bots can't just make up something to post--they can only post from a backlog.
+Since they start out with an empty backlog, they have nothing to post.

 Other bots, like [Best of RHP](https://github.com/leonardr/botfriend/tree/master/sample-bots/best-of-rhp)